Pete Richert: Minor league

+Major league

+Los Angeles Dodgers

+Richert began 1962 with the Dodgers.
 In his Major League debut on April 12, 1962, against the Cincinnati Reds at Dodger Stadium, Richert set a record by striking out the first six batters he faced.
-He entered the game with two outs in the top of the second inning with his Dodgers trailing 4–0, and struck out Vada Pinson for the final out.
-Richert then recorded a four-strikeout third inning in which his victims were Frank Robinson (his future Baltimore Orioles teammate), Gordy Coleman (who reached first base on a passed ball by Johnny Roseboro), Wally Post and Johnny Edwards; his record-tying sixth strikeout was of Tommy Harper leading off the fourth.
-Richert remains the only pitcher to record a four-strikeout inning in his Major League debut.
-He also set a Major League record by retiring 12 consecutive batters, the most by a pitcher making his MLB debut as a reliever; Max Scherzer broke this record in 2008 by retiring 13 consecutive batters.
+"He entered the game with two outs in the top of the second inning with his Dodgers trailing 4–0, and struck out Vada Pinson for the final out.
+Richert then recorded a four-strikeout third inning in which his victims were Frank Robinson (his future Baltimore Orioles teammate), Gordy Coleman (who reached first base on a passed ball by John Roseboro), Wally Post and Johnny Edwards; his record-tying sixth strikeout was of Tommy Harper leading off the fourth."
+As of 2010, Richert remains the only pitcher to record a four-strikeout inning in his Major League debut.

+He also set a Major League record by retiring 12 consecutive batters, the most by a pitcher making his MLB debut as a reliever.
+Max Scherzer broke this record in 2008 by retiring 13 consecutive batters.
 Richert won the game in 31/3 innings of relief, giving up no hits or walks and striking out seven.

 That year, he went 5–4 as a spot starter in a rotation led by the future Hall-of-Fame duo of Don Drysdale and Sandy Koufax.

-In 1963, he went 5–3 on a Dodgers team which won the World Series; Richert did not pitch in the Series, in which the Dodgers swept the New York Yankees.
+In 1963, he went 5–3 on a Dodgers team which won the World Series.
+Richert did not pitch in the Series, in which the Dodgers swept the New York Yankees.

+Washington Senators

-After the 1964 season, Richert, Frank Howard, Ken McMullen, Dick Nen and Phil Ortega were traded to the Washington Senators for fellow pitcher Claude Osteen, infielder John Kennedy and $100,000 cash.
-Richert's two full seasons with the Senators, 1965 and 1966, were the two best seasons of his career.
+After the 1964 season, Richert, Frank Howard, Ken McMullen, Dick Nen and Phil Ortega were traded to the Washington Senators for pitcher Claude Osteen, infielder John Kennedy and $100,000 cash.
+Richert's two full seasons with the Senators, 1965 and 1966, were the two best seasons of his career as a starter.
 In the former he won a career-high 15 games with a 2.60 earned run average, also a career high.
 In the latter, Richert went 14–14 with a 3.37 ERA and set a career-high with 195 strikeouts.
-He struck out seven consecutive batters in an April 24 game against the Detroit Tigers in the latter year, but still lost, 4–0.
+He struck out seven consecutive batters in an April 24 game against the Detroit Tigers in the latter year, a record at the time, but still lost, 4–0.

-Richert was also an All-Star during both seasons and was the losing pitcher in the 1966 game, giving up a single to former Dodgers teammate Maury Wills, which scored Tim McCarver for the winning run in the 10th inning.
+Richert was also an All-Star during both seasons.
+In the 1965 All-Star Game, he pitched two scoreless innings, and struck out Willie Mays and Willie Stargell.
+He was the losing pitcher in the 1966 game, giving up a single to former Dodgers teammate Maury Wills, which scored Tim McCarver for the winning run in the 10th inning.